dimitrijekaranfilovic/personal-accounting/README.md

 * Properties files containing UTF characters cannot be properly loaded when program is executed from a executable .jar file.

+### Reporting bugs

+You are free to open issues and contact me on the e-mail displayed on my profile.

 ### Future updates

 * Enable printing functionality.